Tag: grog

 92yr-old Mother Mary told me a story tonight:

 Ina Prinsloo came into the bottle store one day many years ago to get stuff for a party.
-Said, “Don’t tell Egbert.
+Said Ina, “Don’t tell Egbert.
 I’m arranging a surprise party for him.”

 She bought plenty of grog.

 Later Egbert came in.
 Tongue-in-cheek he said: “I don’t like this Harrismith tradition on your birthday.
-People fall all over you and you have to buy them food and drink!”
+People fall all over you, make a fuss of you, and you have to buy them food and drink!”

 He also bought plenty of grog.

-Dear old honest Mom was torn: I didn’t know what to say . .
+Dear old honest Mom was torn as she accepted the second Prinsloo grog payment of the day: I didn’t know what to say . .

 I didn’t know this: Mom met Ina when she first started nursing at the Boksburg-Benoni hospital – her very first hospital.
 Egbert was a houseman there and that’s where he and Ina met.
 Years later Egbert joined a general practice in Harrismith.
-They stayed and raised their kids and became a big and well loved part of the town.
+They stayed and raised their kids Adri, Yalta and Willem, and became a big, active and well loved part of the town.

 Rust in Warden